colganr/steel-string-singer-sn-004/README.md

 * Price breaks usually are given after quantity of 2x.
 Anything in the 10x range will give you the best price breaks.
 * SSS #004 has a powder coated finish.
 I used Harbor Freight powder after it was sand blasted for secure adhesion.
 The powder can be found here: https://www.harborfreight.com/16-oz-powder-coat-paint-matte-black-93306.html

 Send along the *.ipt and the *.stp files to the fabricator as well as the Reference-Pictures.
 Some fabricators also do powder coating and silk screening of the artwork.
-I recommend
+I recommend seeking both, having the fabricator quote the finishing, and having the powder/silkscreen done separately.

 ### Notes about Silk Screening
 You will need the following fonts if you want to modify the *.svg artwork.
 I cannot upload these fonts because some of them are copyright protected but a quick Google search will likely provide you what you need.